Immigration Consequences of Criminal Convictions

 - violates an Order of Protection related to violence or harassment.

-The Chicago criminal defense attorneys at Legal Defenders have extensive experience in representing individuals charged with various criminal offenses throughout Cook County, DuPage County, Lake County and Kane County.
+The Chicago criminal defense attorneys at John D. Ioakimidis have extensive experience in representing individuals charged with various criminal offenses throughout Cook County, DuPage County, Lake County and Kane County.
 Non US citizens have to consider the immigration consequences of a criminal record.
 A criminal conviction may be catastrophic because it may lead to deportation and/or denial of citizenship.

 Here is what the Department of Homeland Security (Immigration) considers when determining whether a case is considered a conviction for immigration purposes which can lead to criminal deportation or felony deportation.